We make the tools for making the future.

 Brian’s first big project at ShopBot was the development of the Handibot® Smart Power Tool 2.0; a follow-up to ShopBot’s successful Handibot kickstarter project of 2013.
 The new design incorporated a long list of customer requests from the first generation while exploring new assembly and fabrication techniques, with the majority of the tool’s components being manufactured on a ShopBot CNC.

 Brian moved into the role of COO in 2020; focused on empowering ShopBot’s manufacturing team as they grow, by developing new tools for communication and quality control.
+He then transitioned to CTO in 2022 and has shifted focus to work closely with all teams throughout the business on building better technology infrastructure while supporting our customers.
 He believes that a core strength of ShopBot is its employees’ eagerness to deliver a quality product and experience to customers – a relationship that ShopBot views as a partnership lasting many years, long past the delivery of a tool to your shop.

 Toll Free: 1-888-680-4466